 Independent Examiner: Charles Osborn ACA.

 Charles Osborn is a tax director with a top 25 accountancy practice in London.
 As a newly qualified A.C.A., he joined Barts Choir in 1982 and took part in the concert tours which Dr Anderson led to Holland (1985) and Cologne (1987).
 When Robert founded the Trust in 1988, Charles was delighted to assist with related accounting matters and then to act as its Independent Examiner.
 Having met his future wife, Penny, during the tour to Cologne, they now enjoy the tours to Europe each July with The Leconfield Singers, as well as their other concert performances in/near Petworth, West Sussex.

 Director: Chris Naunton

-Dr Chris Naunton is an Egyptologist, writer, broadcaster and public speaker.
-He has extensive experience of the running of not-for-profit organisations as President of the International Association of Egyptologists, a company director of the British Egyptian Society, and former Director (CEO) of the Egypt Exploration Society (EES).
-Chris’ book Searching for the Lost Tombs of Egypt will be published by Thames and Hudson in October 2018, and he frequently appears on television and radio as an expert on ancient Egypt.
+Dr Chris Naunton is an Egyptologist, writer and broadcaster and has been Director of the Trust since 2016.
+He has extensive prior experience of the running of not-for-profit organisations having been Director (CEO) of the Egypt Exploration Society (2012-16), President of the International Association of Egyptologists (2015-19), and a company director of the British Egyptian Society (2013 – present).
+Chris is the author of Searching for the Lost Tombs of Egypt (2018) and Egyptologists’ Notebooks (2020), and he frequently appears on television and radio as an expert on ancient Egypt.
 He was a friend of the Founder, Dr Anderson, whom he met through their mutual association with the EES.
 Chris’s tribute to Dr Anderson was published in Egyptian Archaeology magazine shortly after Dr Anderson’s death in 2015 and is available here.
 Further information about Chris’s Egyptological work is available on his website.